ravit10/Document-Scanner-and-Interpreter/README.md

 - Thresholding

 ## Applications:
-This application can be used to scan different type of documents, like Exam grading sheets, Grocery Shopping Receipts, Notes, interpret them as required and save them in a desirable file format like PDF, JPG, etc.
+This application can be used to scan different type of documents, like Exam grading sheets, Grocery Shopping Receipts, Notes, interpret them as required and save them in a desirable file format like PDF, JPG, PNG, etc.

 ## Code Requirements:
 The example code is in Python (version 2.7 or higher will work).